tweak-com-public/tweak-api-client-csharp/docs/CustomerApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a name="customersidteamsnkdatasourcesfkdelete"></a>
+<a name="customersidteamsnkdatasourcesoapsfkget"></a>
-# **CustomersIdTeamsNkDataSourcesFkDelete**
+# **CustomersIdTeamsNkDataSourceSoapsFkGet**
-> void CustomersIdTeamsNkDataSourcesFkDelete (string id, string nk, string fk)
+> DataSourceSoap CustomersIdTeamsNkDataSourceSoapsFkGet (string id, string nk, string fk)

-Delete a related item by id for dataSources.
+Find a related item by id for dataSourceSoaps.

 ### Example
 ```csharp